PENGLU-WashU/IMC_Denoise/README.md

 ![Python version](https://img.shields.io/badge/python-v3.6-blue)
 ![Suggestions](https://img.shields.io/badge/suggestions-welcome-green)

+# IMC-denoise connection to steinbock:
+--> edited the DeepSNiF_DataGenerator.py file (in the IMC_denoise\DeepSNiF_utils folder)
+      - modified file so that the package can ingest multi-channel .tiff data
+      - This funcitonality is optionally set as part of the DeepSNiF Data Generator class
+      - The original single-channel .tiff format should remain the default behavior (multi-channel must be explicitly defined to get th enew behaviour)
+--> added IMC_Denoise_integrated_with_steinbock_output.ipynb file to scripts folder
+      - this is an example jupyter notebook script for how to use the new functionality
+      - the example requires your directories (training, img, and output) to be manually set

 # IMC-Denoise: a content aware denoising pipeline to enhance Imaging Mass Cytometry

 <img src="images/github.png" alt="Logo" width="600" align = "right">